mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 first AS in the AS path) to a specific AS.
 RPKI serves as a trust root for BGPSEC, as well.

-These approaches are not yet universally deployed.
+These approaches are not (yet) universally deployed.
 BGP route origin authentication approaches provide little benefit to individual deployers until it is almost universally deployed {{Lychev13}}.
 RPKI route origin validation is similarly deployed in about 15% of the Internet core; two thirds of these networks only assign lower preference to non-validating announcements.
 This indicates significant caution with respect to RPKI mistakes {{Gilad17}}.
 In both cases the lack of incentives for each independent deployment, including the false positive risk, greatly reduces the speed of incremental deployment and the chance of a successful transition {{?RFC8170}}.

-\[EDITOR'S NOTE: more discussion of non-P/Q reasons for not securing BGP? reduction of expressivity?]
+In addition, the perception of security as a secondary concern for interdomain routing hinders deployment.
+A preference for secure routes over insecure ones is necessary to drive further deployment of routing security, but an internet service provider is unlikely to prefer a secure route over an insecure route when the secure route violates local preferences or results in a longer AS path
+{{Lychev13}}.

 ## DNSSEC